-Tamar’s teacher got in touch with us in September 2016 when he was five years old.
-Five years and ten months to be exact.
+Tamar’s teacher got in touch with us in September 2016 when he was age five years old and ten months.
 An initial reading check put his reading age at four years and four months – 18 months behind age-related expectations.
 But as the check does not measure beyond this, his reading age was, quite possibly, lower still.

 Over the next few months, Tamar worked one-to-one with a tutor in the calm and welcoming environment of our Literacy Lab at his school.
 His tutor used pictures to draw him in, pointing out details and supplying the language needed to describe what he was seeing.
 He repeated back sentences modelled by his tutor, trying out unfamiliar vocabulary and tuning in to the cadences of sentence structure.
 In time, and with the help of picture prompts, he started to respond to simple questions about a story.
 Who is it about?
 What are they doing?
 Where does the story take place?
 Which part did you like best?

 As the weeks went by his understanding, and his confidence, grew.
 The books he read became thicker, the lines of text stretched longer.
 He learnt to tease out the stories, to mine for nuggets of information, to plant himself in different characters’ shoes and volunteer his own opinions.
 Did he like the book?
 Why?
 Why not?
 How might the character in the book be feeling?
 What would he have done differently in that situation?
 What might happen next?